-As Maidsafe moves along the roadmap and releases new features for the SAFE network, we see an overall increase in the value of the MaidSafeCoin.
-When the Safecoins become operational on the SAFE network, it’s possible you might see an increased demand for the MaidSafeCoin.
+As Maidsafe moves along the roadmap and releases new features for the SAFE network, we should hopefully see an overall increase in the value of the MaidSafeCoin.
+When the Safecoins become operational on the SAFE network, it’s possible you might see an increased demand for the MaidSafeCoin as well.

 There is currently no dedicated wallet at this time.
-Leaving MaidSafeCoins, or any coin, on an exchange is not recommended.
+Leaving MAID, or any coin for that matter, on an exchange is not recommended.
 However, you can use the web wallet Omniwallet.
 It’s also possible to use Omnicore, an offline wallet, but it requires you to download the entire Bitcoin blockchain.

 The SAFE network is still in its infancy.
 But it’s clear to see the possible benefits if they are successful in their mission.
 There would no doubt be a demand for decentralized data storage, anonymous browsing, and personal info management.
 We would no longer have our private data stored on corporate machines or governments spying on all communications.
 The SAFE network gives the power of the internet back to the people, paying for it not with personal data, but with Safecoin.